-Medical interns would be placed at government and private hospitals around Kampala or Nairobi or at community clinics.
-Responsibilities would include administrating first aid, monitoring vitals, and conducting basic health education trainings.
+Medical interns would be placed at the Zirobwe clinic, government and private hospitals around Kampala or Nairobi or at community clinics.
+Responsibilities would include administrating first aid, monitoring vitals, and conducting basic health education training.

 Education majors have the option to conduct their student teaching in Africa.
 Student teachers would be placed at a primary or high school and follow specific curriculum designed by the country.
 They would have the opportunity to bring teaching techniques and resources they have learned through their college.
 Typical teaching methods used in the U.S. may not be used in Uganda or Kenya but could dramatically help improve students performance in class.